zach-zabetakis/DQC/data/README.md

 `(AZ) deaths` - number of times this character has been defeated

 `(BA) active` - is this character actively participating in the game?

+## Command

+In battle player commands are recorded in this file.
+Commands must be entered for each player, and for certain NPCs and enemy monsters, for each update run.

+`(A) member.type` - member type.
+One of 'characters', 'allies', 'enemies'

+`(B) member.name` - name of the member who is performing this command

+`(C) type` - type of battle action that this command represents

+`(D) name` - for certain commands, a more specific command name

+`(E) flavor_prefix` - flavor text (prefix) for physical attacks

+`(F) target.type` - target type.
+One of 'characters', 'allies', 'enemies'

+`(G) target.name` - name of the target who is receiving this command

+`(H) flavor_suffix` - flavor text (suffix) for physical attacks

 ## Experience